LukeGrahamLandry/franca/docs/generics.md

 That predicate is called at comptime for each unique set of parameter types used.
 It is passed the types of the placeholders and returns true to allow the call (or false to deny it).
 This can be used to build up something similar to a trait system.

+All the information for resolving an overload must be in the function signature (type annotations and #where predicate).
+Once it matches, the code in the body can't cause it to be rejected and try other options (it can cause a complile error that halts compilation tho).

 TODO: example